Revolutionary-Games/Thrive/doc/style_guide.md

   short should use that style bodies.

-- Prefer early returns in methods to avoid unnecessary intendation.
+- Prefer early returns in methods to avoid unnecessary indentation.
 Check assumptions about the parameters of a method at the start and return early with an error if the inputs are not valid.